MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

 > [!WARNING]
 > Browser traces often contain sensitive information and might include authentication tokens linked to your identity.
 Please remove any sensitive information before sharing traces with others.
 Microsoft support uses these traces for troubleshooting purposes only.

-You can capture this information any [supported browser](azure-portal-supported-browsers-devices.md): Microsoft Edge, Google Chrome, Safari (on Mac), or Firefox.
+You can capture this information any [supported browser](azure-portal-supported-browsers-devices.md#recommended-browsers): Microsoft Edge, Google Chrome, Safari (on Mac), or Firefox.
 Steps for each browser are shown below.

 ## Microsoft Edge

 The following steps show how to use the developer tools in Microsoft Edge.
-For more information, see [Microsoft Edge DevTools](/microsoft-edge/devtools-guide-chromium).
+For more information, see [Microsoft Edge DevTools](/microsoft-edge/devtools-guide-chromium/overview).

-> [!NOTE]
-> The screenshots below show the DevTools in Focus Mode with a vertical **Activity Bar**.
-Depending on your settings, your configuration may look different.
-For more information, see [Simplify DevTools using Focus Mode](/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode).

 1. Sign in to the [Azure portal](https://portal.azure.com).
 It's important to sign in _before_ you start the trace so that the trace doesn't contain sensitive information related to your account.